Inc44/dotfiles/COMMAND.md

 Options:

 - `-a`: Include hidden files
+- `-h`: Print sizes in a human-readable format
+- `-i`: Print the index number/inode of each file
 - `-l`: Use long format, showing permissions, ownership, size, and modification date

 `lsattr path`: List the attributes of the files or directories